Marlins vs. Rockies Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will send Sandy Alcantara (1-5) to the mound for his 10th start this season.
+- Braxton Garrett (1-2) will take to the mound for the Marlins and make his ninth start of the season.

 |Opponent